crimsonmagick/cosc-522-project-1/README.md

 ### RSA Key Generation

-For purposes of this project, we generate a useable private/public key pair under the "rsa_generate" target.
+For purposes of this project, we generate a usable private/public key pair under the "rsa_generate" target.
 Its source can be found in `{project_root}/src/rsa-utils/rsa_generate.c`.
 This is one additional target built by CMake.